 Your money has more time to potentially grow

-Sticking with your Stocks & Shares ISA over the long-term doesn’t just help you ride out market bumps, it can also give your money more time to benefit from the power of compounding.
+Sticking with your Stocks and Shares ISA over the long-term doesn’t just help you ride out market bumps, it can also give your money more time to benefit from the power of compounding.
 Put simply, compounding is when your returns generate further returns.
 Let’s say you invest £1,000 in a hypothetical investment account and get a 5% dividend each year which is reinvested into the fund.
 In year one your profit is £50.
 If you do not withdraw any money from this account, this £50 will add to your existing capital, making your invested capital worth £1,050.
 In year two, your 5% profit is £52.50 – and so compounding continues through the years helping your money grow.

 A good way to take advantage of compounding is to invest small sums regularly over many years.
 Not only does it help accelerate the effects of compounding on your money, it also helps your pot grow gradually and effortlessly, especially if you pre-set a monthly Direct Debit for a long period of time.
 And when markets are not performing so well, this can help you access lower priced shares and stocks which could eventually prove to be a good buy if they later gain in value.

 Thinking long-term lessens the temptation to withdraw

-Withdrawing money from you Stocks & Shares ISA isn’t a straightforward process and it would typically take some time before you get your funds.
+Withdrawing money from your Stocks and Shares ISA isn’t a straightforward process and it would typically take some time before you get your funds.
 As a result, it might be better to assume that your money is locked away for the long-term.
 Remember that taking money out of your investment ISA account will inevitably slow any potential growth within that account, so if you’re not ready to remain invested for a long period of time, or you think you might need the money in the short-term, consider alternative routes to help your finances flourish.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.